thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 }
 ```

-> Note that in the example above, since we want the event saving to be done on the `OnScopeSaving` method, we need to bypass the [Data Provider](https://github.com/thepirat000/Audit.NET#data-providers) and this can be done specifying an empty dynamic provider.
+> Note that in the example above, since we want the event saving to be done on the `OnScopeSaving` method, we need to bypass the [Data Provider](https://github.com/thepirat000/Audit.NET#data-providers) and this can be done specifying a `NullDataProvider`.

 ## Output